Skip to main content

 • Lipid evaluation shortly after diagnosis with T1D

-Treatment interventions focus primarily on lifestyle modifications, with emphasis on dietary modifications and exercise (ADA, 2020a).
+Treatment interventions focus primarily on lifestyle modifications, with emphasis on dietary modifications and exercise (ADA, 2024a).

 RETINOPATHY

 Retinopathy is another major medical complication associated with T1D.
-Current data indicate a small risk of developing retinopathy in children before the age of 12.
 Problems with retinopathy most frequently occur after the start of puberty and after the presence of T1D for 5 to 10 years.

-Clinicians must educate parents and youth on the importance of eye exams.
-Parents should seek out an eye specialist with expertise in diabetic retinopathy and who is well versed in counseling families and youth in prevention measures and the signs and symptoms to observe for in order to ensure early detection (ADA, 2020a).
+Parents should seek out an eye specialist with expertise in diabetic retinopathy in youth and who can provide counseling in prevention measures and signs and symptoms to observe for in order to ensure early detection (ADA, 2024a).

 NEUROPATHY

-Diabetic neuropathy is not commonly found in children with T1D before puberty, or within the first 1 to 2 years following onset of diabetes.
-The ADA recommends a yearly foot examination beginning at the onset of puberty or at 10 years of age or greater, whichever occurs first.
-The ADA also recommends a complete clinical foot inspection during each routine visit as a means to educate the young person on the importance of foot care (ADA, 2020a).
+Diabetic neuropathy is not commonly found in children with T1D before puberty or within the first one to two years following onset of diabetes.
+The ADA recommends a yearly foot examination beginning at the onset of puberty or at age 10, whichever occurs first.
+The ADA also recommends a complete clinical foot inspection during each routine visit as a means to educate the young person on the importance of foot care (ADA, 2024a).

 Compared to youth with T1D, medical complications are higher in youth with T2D.
 Likewise, studies show that T2D is a more severe disease in children than in adults.
-When adults are diagnosed, complications may not arise for a considerable length of time, often up to 10 years.
-However, in children with T2D, complications start developing within a few years of diagnosis.
+In children with T2D, complications start developing within a few years of diagnosis.

-The rates of T2D are higher in racial/ethnic minorities, many of whom live in environments in which diabetes self-care, health management, and lifestyle changes can be challenging.
+The rates of T2D are higher in racial/ethnic minorities.
 Youth with T2D may already have other health conditions present at the time of diagnosis, similar to those discussed above for T1D.
 Other problems unique to T2D must also be taken into account.

 Other complications include: